shardulrawal2/polimorph-backend/README.md

-🧠 Polimorph – AI Text Rephraser Chrome Extension Polimorph is a lightweight Chrome extension that helps you rephrase text using AI directly inside your browser.
+🧠 Polimorph – AI Text Rephraser Chrome Extension

+Polimorph is a lightweight Chrome extension that helps you rephrase text using AI directly inside your browser — fast, simple, and distraction-free.
-This repository contains a Polimorph Extension ZIP file.

-Once unzipped, the extension can be loaded locally in your browser — no coding knowledge required.
+This repository includes the full extension packaged in a ZIP file so it can be installed locally without coding.

 📦 What’s Inside

 polimorph-extension.zip
-→ Contains the full Chrome extension source code README.md
+→ Full Chrome extension source code

+README.md
-→ Setup and usage instructions
+→ Setup & usage instructions

-⚠️ Note: This extension connects to a hosted backend server.
+⚠️ Note: The extension connects to a hosted backend.
-Users do not need Node.js or any backend setup.
+You do not need Node.js or any backend setup.

-🚀 How to Use Polimorph (Local Setup)
+🚀 How to Install & Use (Local Setup)

-Follow these steps carefully:
+Follow these steps carefully.

-Step 1: Download & Unzip
+✅ Step 1: Download & Unzip

 Download polimorph-extension.zip

 Right-click → Extract Here / Extract All

-You’ll get a folder named something like:
+You will get a folder like:

 polimorph-extension/

+🚨 IMPORTANT — COMMON MISTAKE

+When downloading ZIPs, Chrome sometimes creates:

+Polimorph Extension/
+   └── polimorph-extension/
+         └── manifest.json

+If you load the outer folder, Chrome shows:

+Manifest file is missing or unreadable

+You must load the inner folder that directly contains manifest.json.

+Keep this rule in mind:

+✔️ Select the folder where manifest.json is visible

-Step 2: Open Chrome Extensions Page
+🌐 Step 2: Open Chrome Extensions Page

-Open Google Chrome
-In the address bar, go to:
+Open Chrome and go to:

 chrome://extensions/

+Turn on:

-Turn on Developer mode (top-right corner)
+Developer mode (top-right)

-Step 3: Load the Extension
+📂 Step 3: Load the Extension

+Click:

-Click Load unpacked
+Load unpacked

-Select the extracted polimorph-extension folder
+Select the correct extracted folder:

+polimorph-extension/

-The extension will now appear in your extensions list ✅
+The extension should now appear in your extensions list. ✅

-Step 4: Use the Extension
+✨ Step 4: Start Using Polimorph

-Click the Polimorph icon in your Chrome toolbar
+Click the Polimorph icon in your toolbar

 Paste or type text

 Click Rephrase

-Get AI-rephrased output instantly ✨
+Get AI-optimized output instantly 🚀

 🔄 Updates & Improvements

 Backend updates happen automatically

-If the extension UI changes, users will need the updated ZIP Simply remove the old extension and load the new one
+If the UI changes, download the new ZIP

+Remove the old version and reload the new one

 🛠️ Tech Stack (For Developers)

-Chrome Extension (Manifest V3)
+Chrome Extension (Manifest v3)

 JavaScript

 Hosted Node.js backend

 OpenAI API

 🔐 Security Notes

 No API keys are stored in the extension

-All AI requests are securely handled by the backend
+All AI requests are securely handled through the backend

 📄 License

 This project is for educational and personal use.
 Please do not redistribute without permission.

 🙌 Author

 Polimorph
 Built with curiosity and experimentation 🚀